 The History of Fillers

 Things have changed in the world of fillers.
 For many years, surgeons used filler to make skin look smoother.
 They injected it to lift skin, muscles and fat.
-They injected it under the lines around the mouth, under deep nasolabial folds (the lines from the nose to the corner of mouth), and into very thin lips.
+It was injected under the lines around the mouth, under deep nasolabial folds (the lines from the nose to the corner of mouth), and into very thin lips.
 The result was that people looked smoother, but they didn’t look better, and they definitely didn’t look younger.
 Almost no patient looked in the mirror on a regular basis after their injections and smiled.
-In before and after photos, the depth of facial lines were less noticeable, but the patient did not look any better or happier even though their wrinkle lines were reduced and their face was smoother.
+In before and after photos, the depth of facial lines was less noticeable, but the patient did not look any better or happier even though their wrinkle lines were reduced and their face was smoother.

-Throughout my career, I have worked to find the answers to the following questions – since filler is volume, how can we use volume to make us look better?
+Throughout my career, I have worked to find the answers to the following questions – how can we use filler as volume to make us look better?
 How does volume make us look attractive?
 How does volume make young people look young?
 What is it that happens to volume as we age that causes us to look older?

 Not all young faces look young – typically, the more fat in a person’s face, the younger they look, no matter their age.
 Therefore, facial volume equates to a younger appearance.

-While volume plays a big role in appearance, it is not the entire answer – there has to be an attractive component as well.
+While volume plays a big role in appearance, it is not the entire answer – you want to look natural, attractive, and balanced as well.
 When we are injecting filler, our goal is not that you simply look young, but that you look young and attractive.
-Since we know that volume is one of the keys to a youthful face, we can combine this technique with other factors that determine attractiveness to make sure you look your very best after a filler treatment.
+Since we know volume is one of the keys to a youthful face, we can combine this technique with other factors that determine attractiveness to make sure you look your very best after a filler treatment.

 Filler patients are typically individuals who have started aging.
 How do we make these people look young and attractive?
 Here are some areas of the face that indicate aging which can be addressed with facial procedures:

 - Temples – As we age, we lose volume over the temples.
 This happens especially in thin people.
 This loss of volume causes an older, slightly unhealthy appearance.